ckaag/liferay-doc-lib-hoster/README.md

 This does not support subfolders at the moment and is also not very fast while delivering files.
 It will also rely on the file entries' `VIEW` permission to deal with permission checks, so make sure they are set right.

+## DXP / 7.2
+Go look at branches, or try master.
+I'm a README, not the police; I can't stop you.